 Filtration is a common air cleaning technique used to remove airborne particulates.
-However, microorganisms can survive and multiply on the filter surface of heating, ventilating, and air-conditioning systems.
-These multiplied microorganisms eventually disperse in air.
-The most conventional method used for coating pristine air filter media with anti-viral material is wet coating using the solution process method, wherein the filter media needs to be soaked in a solution containing a large amount of dispersed anti-viral material, followed by a dry process comprising heated air flow.
-However, using heated air flow requires additional cost with respect to time and energy and often causes deformation of the filter material.
-In contrast, the aerosol-coating method is a dry process, wherein aerosolized anti-viral material can be directly deposited onto the filter media under atmospheric pressure and room temperature conditions.
-In this work, we design a laboratory-made atomizer to generate aerosol particles of high concentration at high flow rate conditions (over 200 L min–1).
-The generated anti-viral material (SiO2-Ag nanoparticles) with liquid droplets are dried through sheath air flow and utilized to directly coat a commercial air filter unit.
-The fabricated anti-viral filter is evaluated for filtration and anti-viral activity against aerosolized bacteriophage MS2.
+However, microorganisms can survive and multiply on the filter’s surface in heating, ventilation, and air-conditioning systems.
+These multiplied microorganisms eventually disperse in the air.
+The most conventional method of coating pristine air filter media with anti-viral material involves applying a wet coating via solution processing, wherein the filter media needs to be soaked in a solution containing a large amount of dispersed anti-viral material, and then drying the coated filter using a heated air flow.
+However, the latter step requires additional time and energy and often causes the deformation of the filter material.
+By contrast, applying an aerosolized coating is a dry process, wherein aerosolized anti-viral material is directly deposited on the filter at atmospheric pressure and room temperature.
+In this work, we design a laboratory-made atomizer to generate highly concentrated aerosolized particles at a high flow rate (> 200 L min–1).
+The generated anti-viral material (SiO2-Ag nanoparticles), which includes liquid droplets, is dried by a sheath air flow and directly applied to a commercial air filter unit.
+The coated anti-viral filter is evaluated for filtration efficiency and anti-viral activity against aerosolized MS2 bacteriophage.